Arsonide/Babbler/README.md

 If you read anything in this document, read this section.

 In r2modman you should see "Config editor" on the left, in the "Other" section.
-If you click on that and then open up BepInEx\config\Babbler.cfg and click "Edit config", you will have many options available to you to configure Babbler to your liking.
+If you click on that and then open up BepInEx\config\AAAA_Babbler.cfg and click "Edit config", you will have many options available to you to configure Babbler to your liking.
 Just click "Save" when you are done.

-> If you do not see Babbler.cfg in your options, click "Start modded" to launch the game, then close both the game and r2modman.
+> If you do not see AAAA_Babbler.cfg in your options, click "Start modded" to launch the game, then close both the game and r2modman.
 When you launch r2modman again, the config file will be there.

 > Note that the mod caches a lot of things when it starts, so it's a good idea to modify these settings before you launch the game, not while the game is running.